adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 < <metric> <metric> <metric> <metric> <device> <device> <device> <device> >
 ```

-Here, the `<metric>`s represent the same adjustments as in format B. The `<device>`s represent device tables [§[2.e.iii](#2.e.iii)] for x placement, Y placement, x advance, and Y advance, in that order.
+Here, the `<metric>`s represent the same adjustments as in format B. The `<device>`s represent device tables [§[2.e.iii](#2.e.iii)] for x placement, Y placement, x advance, and y advance, in that order.
 This format lets the editor express the full functionality of an OpenType value record.
 For example:

 ```
 <-80 0 -160 0 <device 11 -1, 12 -1>